nonblocking/mashroom/packages/test/test-server3/README.md

 # Test Server

-A test server that runs in dev mode and uses a bunch of external services:
+A test server which runs in dev mode and requires a bunch of external services:

  * [Redis](https://redis.io) for sessions
  * [MongoDB](https://www.mongodb.com) for storage